Quantum entropy and cardinality of the rational numbers: 2. Black body radiation and cardinality of

-We conclude this section with quantum entropy and the cardinality of $N \times N$.
+We conclude this section with a few discussions on quantum entropy and the cardinality of $N \times N$.
 In statistical mechanics, cardinality of a set enters through the partition function that serves as the normaliztion constant of a probability distribution over a set of relevant microstates.
-Partition function, internal energy and von Neumann quantum entropy, referred to simply as entropy henceforth, give a measure of the underlying quantum degrees of freedom associated with a given statistical system.
+Internal energy and von Neumann quantum entropy, referred to simply as entropy henceforth, give a measure of the size of the underlying set of microstates associated with a given statistical system.
 We will discuss the partition function, internal energy and entropy of black body radiation.
-These thermodynamic variables provide an experimentally confirmed method to compare the cardinalities of Cartesian products of $N$ with varying orders.
-Here, we will consider photons with two polarizations in a stationary wave mode.
-Corresponding microstates are Fock states [10] given by: $\Omega = \{ |n_1 , n_2> | ~n_1 , n_2 \in N \}$. $\Omega$ can be represented by $N \times N$ and we find: $|\Omega| = |N \times N|$.
-Partition function, entropy and internal energy are defined using convergent functionals on $f: \Omega \rightarrow R,$ and give a measure of $|N \times N|$.
+In this case, each of the three variables provides an experimentally confirmed method to compare the cardinality of $N \times N$ with that of $N$ itself.
+Here, we consider photons with two polarizations in a normal mode of electromagnetic wave.
+The normal modes are given by the members of a complex basis with periodic boundary conditions [3,11].
+Corresponding microstates are Fock states [3,11] given by: $\Omega = \{ |n_1 , n_2> | ~n_1 , n_2 \in N \}$. $\Omega$ can be represented by $N \times N$ and we find: $|\Omega| = |N \times N|$.
+Partition function, entropy and internal energy are defined using convergent functionals on probability distributions over $\Omega$ and give a measure of: $|\Omega| = |N \times N|$.

 A photon confined in an isothermal cube of volume $L^3$ with frequency $\nu$ has the following energy and momentum [3]: